en

-For regular people taking tea is just heating water and putting some tea into a cup.
-But for Japanese people, this simply isn’t enough.
+For many people, making tea is simply heating water and putting some tea into a cup.
+However, for Japanese people, this is definitely not sufficient!

-This is what a Japanese tea ceremony is all about.
+This is the essence of a Japanese tea ceremony.

-How Much Do You Really Know About Japanese Tea Ceremonies?
+How Much Do You Know About Japanese Tea Ceremonies?

-The first people drinking tea in Japan were Buddhist monks who had brought the tea plant in the form of seeds from China.
-Drinking tea at that time was a very ceremonial affair but didn’t have much to do with what you imagine a traditional Japanese tea ceremony to be like.
+The first people to drink tea in Japan were Buddhist monks who had brought the tea plant seeds from China.
+Drinking tea at that time was a highly ceremonial affair, but it didn’t closely resemble what one might imagine a traditional Japanese tea ceremony might be like.

-The custom of tea ceremonies as they are often performed today comes from the Japanese court of the 16th century.
-But there are many variations of tea ceremonies popularized during different times in Japanese history, so there isn’t just one way to have a tea ceremony, and there is an almost infinite number of tea ceremony schools.
+The custom of tea ceremonies as they are often performed today originated from the Japanese court of the 16th century.
+However, there are many variations of tea ceremonies that have been popular during different periods in Japanese history.
+As a result, thereare many ways to conduct a tea ceremony, and there is an almost infinite number of tea ceremony schools.

-There are two main different types of gatherings related to the tea ceremony, one informal, the Chakai (茶会), and one formal, the Chaji (茶事).
+There are two main different types of gatherings related to the tea ceremony: one informal, the Chakai (茶会), and one formal, the Chaji (茶事).
 They vary in complexity, protocol, and duration.
-The tea ceremonies introduced below are all Chakai type tea ceremonies.
+The tea ceremonies introduced below are all of the Chakai type.

-A great alternative to a traditional tea ceremony is a visit to one of the many tea houses where you will be served a tea set that you can enjoy while admiring the often beautiful Japanese garden or traditional architecture.
-These kinds of tea sets also have the added advantage that they are very cheap and you don’t require a reservation.
-This makes it a great option for people who don’t want to plan too much in advance.
-And those who don’t fancy kneeling for an extended period of time.
-We can tell you from personal experience it can get painful quite quickly.
+A great alternative to a traditional tea ceremony is a visit to one of the many tea houses, where you will be served a tea set that you can enjoy while admiring the often beautiful Japanese garden or traditional architecture.
+These kinds of tea sets also have the added advantage of being very affordable, and you don’t require a reservation.
+This makes it a great option for people who don’t want to plan too much in advance, or for those who don’t fancy kneeling for an extended period.
+We can tell you from personal experience that that can become painful quite quickly!

-You Want to Experience an Authentic Tea Ceremony in Nagoya?
-Check out Your Options!
+Want to Experience Tea Ceremony in Nagoya?
+Here are Your Options!

-For the people who want to experience a real tea ceremony in Nagoya we recommend one of three places.
+For people who want to experience a real tea ceremony in Nagoya, we recommend one of three places.

 There are currently no experiences you can book privately, you can only join seasonal tea ceremony events at a couple of select locations in Nagoya.

-English Language Tea Ceremonies at a Great Price!
-Visit the Magical Shirotori Garden.
+English Tea Ceremony at the Magical Shirotori Garden!

-Shirotori Garden is a beautiful landscape garden in the south of Nagoya.
-It features ponds, hills, walking paths with bridges, and a wide variety of plants and flowers, a cozy café, as well as a traditional tea house.
+Shirotori Garden is a beautifulyl landscaped garden located in the south of Nagoya.
+It features ponds, hills, walking paths with bridges, a wide variety of plants and flowers, a cozy café, as well as a traditional tea house.

-At this tea house regular seasonal tea ceremonies are held, sometimes even in English.
-These events are open to anyone and reservation is not required but recommended as it can get crowded.
-Participation including a tea set with a Japanese sweet usually costs around 500 – 1000 yen (excluding the entry fee to the garden).
+This tea house holds regular tea ceremonies, sometimes even in English.
+These events are open to anyone, and while reservation is not required, it is recommended.
+Participation includes a tea set with a Japanese sweet, usually costs around 500 – 1000 yen (plus the entry fee to the garden).

 Shirotori Garden (白鳥公園)